kapilsharma/AngularQuickNotes/03-Components.md

 K
 ```

-If you have an object in java script, you can get it's class name but adding '`.constructor.name`' to the object.
+If you have an object in java script, you can get it's class name by adding '`.constructor.name`' to the object.
 Thus, first log will tell us name of class of `event`, which is InputEvent, you can use it to write type of parameter.

 Now (missing in code) you can do `console.log(event)` to inspect different properties of 'event' object.
 You will notice, it have a property 'target' which is again on object.
 When you extract 'target' you will find data entered in text box against `value` property.

 Still, `this.name = event.target.value;` will not work.
 You will get error 'value is not property of InputElement'.
 Here, second console statement `console.log(event.target.constructor.name);` will help you.
 It will tell us `event.target` is an object of `HTMLInputElement` class but our error mentioned 'InputElement'.
 Thus, we specifically need to tell Angular that `event.target` is an object of `HTMLInputElement`.

 We can cast (change) object by syntax `<castTo>object`.
-Thus, `<HTMLInputElement>event.target` will convert `target` to object of `HTMLInputelement`.
+Thus, `<HTMLInputElement>event.target` will convert `target` to object of `HTMLInputElement`.
 Please note () for this whole syntax as we want to call `value` on casted object.
 Now `(<HTMLInputElement>event.target).value` must not looked like alien code and you should be able to solve similar problem in future.

 Once you solve the problem, don't forget to remove `console.log` statements.